Connecting to Country

 Travel and freight

 Costs associated with transporting people, equipment or goods.
 Eligible items may include fares (taxi, airplane, bus etc.), tolls, land or air freight, vehicle hire and certain camping or regional costs.
+This grant will not cover the purchase of equipment such as swags, tents, trailers, chairs or cooking equipment.
+Hire costs are eligible.

 Income